suphamster/lada/training_and_dataset_creation.md

 Try it on a small subset of your data first to see how it works.
 Also, check out the code `MosaicVideoDataset` in `mosaic_video_dataset.py` as well as the dataloader/dataset settings in `mosaic_restoration_generic_stage{1,2}.py` in the `config` dir to understand how this generated dataset will be used in training.

-For your final training dataset you don't need to save mosaic videos as mosaics are created on-the-fly by `MosaicVideoDataset` (default).
-Create mosaics up-front only for the validation dataset (pass `--save-mosaic` and `--degrade-mosaic`).
+With the default settings only cropped NSFW scenes and their segmentation masks will be generated (two directories).
+Mosaics will gen generated on-the-fly while training by torch dataset `MosaicVideoDataset`.
+There are options though to generate full-size scenes as well as mosaic scenes.
+I would not suggest to enable these options on your final large-sized dataset as it will take a lot of time and storage space.

 The script uses the NSFW detection model.
+Some filtering options are available in the training config files and in the script for automatic filtering of invalid data.
-It's not perfectly accurate, and you'll have to validate and remove false-positive clips manually after it ran.
+Neither of those are perfectly accurate, and you probably want to validate and remove false-positive clips manually.

+> [!TIP]
+> I used the following workflow for manual clean-up:
+> (1) open the directory of created NSFW scenes in your file explorer in thumbnail view.
+(2) Wait until thumbnails have been created.
+(3) Based on what you can see in the thumbnail delete files if they contain watermarks or don't look like an actual NSFW scene.
+(4) write a shell script to delete corresponding mask and json metadata files

 Now, with a dataset at hand we're ready to train a model.